 - 16.1 Protests shall be made in accordance with the Code and accompanied by a fee of \$500 and published by SCCA Pro Racing.
 Should a Protest be upheld, then the fee will be refunded. - 16.2 Appeals shall be made in accordance with the Code and accompanied by a fee of \$1000 and published by SCCA Pro Racing.
-Should an Appeal be upheld, then 50% of the fee will be refunded. - 16.3 Appeals may not be made against decisions concerning the following: - a) Penalties imposed under Articles 15.3a), b), c), or d), e) including those imposed during the last five laps or after the end of a race. - b) Any drop of grid positions imposed under Article 28.2. - c) Any penalty imposed under Article 31.5 - d) Any decision taken by the stewards in relation to Article 34.4 - e) Any penalty imposed under Articles 36.6 or 40.7
+Should an Appeal be upheld, then 50% of the fee will be refunded. - 16.3 Appeals shall not be made against decisions concerning the following: - a) Penalties imposed under Articles 15.3a), b), including those imposed during the last five laps or after the end of a race. - b) Any drop of grid positions, or starting from the pit lane. - c) Any penalty imposed under Article 31.5 - d) Any decision taken by the stewards in relation to Article 34.4 - e) Any penalty imposed under Articles 36.6 or 40.7